qiaochloe/bph-site/README.md

 Make sure to check that you are reading documentation for Next.js with the App Router, not the Pages Router.

 Auth.js is formerly known as NextAuth.js.
-Most documentation out there is still for v4, so check that you are reading documentation for v5 It has some significant differences that are more compatible with the Next.js App Router.
+Most documentation out there is still for v4, so check that you are reading documentation for v5.

 - [Next.js](https://nextjs.org/docs/app) with the App Router
 - [Vercel Postgres](https://vercel.com/docs/storage/vercel-postgres)